Micromeria chionistrae

-Micromeria chionistrae is a suberect to sprawling hairy-glandular subshrub up to 30 cm high.
-Flowers pink-purple, flowering June–November.
+Micromeria chionistrae is a species of flowering plant in the family Lamiaceae.
+It is a suberect to sprawling hairy-glandular subshrub up to 30 cm high with pink-purple flowers, that emerge June–November.

 Habitat

 It grows in crevices of igneous rocks at an altitude of 850–1550 m.

 Distribution

 Endemic to Cyprus and common in the Troödos Mountains: Stavros Psokas to Kykko, Mavri Gremmi (Paphos Forest).
 Ayia, Prodromos, Kryos Potamos, Kyparishia (Limassol Forest).